rseidel-git/server-client-ddos/README.md

                                                 After the time frame has ended, the client's first request will open a new time frame and so forth.

                 d.
 The server will run until key press after which it will gracefully drain all the threads/tasks and will exit.

-3. General notes

-                a.
-Pay attention to thread safeness.

-                b.
-The solution should be as simple as possible (avoid over design/engineering).

-                c.
-The solution should be clean piece of code so please write it as it was a production code (use your own standards/conventions).

-                d.
-Please confirm the reception and understanding of the coding interview